 We need to explain what TRIM is, before elaborating on how the LagFix app eliminates latency experienced on Android devices: Your solid state storage device doesn’t actually erase files, even through you’ve uninstalled or removed them.
 This is a peculiarity native to solid state storage.
 Erased files are simply invisible to the operating system.
 TRIM command is a Linux executable that solves this issue by making erased files visible, and thus eraseable.

 If the TRIM command is never run, these unerased blocks become a speed bottleneck resulting in horrible performance.
 Specifically, anything that uses a cache — such as the browser — will perform terribly.

 In short, TRIM command in modern operating systems marks blocks of data for deletion.
 When data isn’t deleted the operating system must find potions of its drive marked for deletion and then overwrite it.
 The extra overhead dramatically slows down write speeds.
 Without this feature, all drives suffer from stutter and slowdown.

 Solid State Drives and newer eMMC modules on modern smartphones include compatibility with TRIM.
 Conversely, inexpensive flash memory modules on older smartphones and tablets lack this ability.
 The difference between flash memory and latter day eMMCs is moot, unfortunately, as operating system-based TRIM doesn’t work in Android 4.2 and earlier versions.

 WARNING: LagFix has been known to “brick” (destroy) incompatible devices.
-Check your device’s compatibility here.
+Check your device’s compatibility here [No Longer Available].
 Also, you may want to Google your device + “LagFix”.